synopse/mORMot2/ex/techempower-bench/README.md

 Some discussion, with updated numbers after each framework tuning, is available [in the Synopse forum website](https://synopse.info/forum/viewtopic.php?id=6443).

 In practice, *mORMot* "raw" numbers are within the top #20 of all frameworks, among 766 tested.
+So pascal as a language is still in the race. :)

-*mORMot* is within the top with a full ORM.
+**mORMot is within the top #3 frameworks with a full ORM**.
 Note that drogon and lithium are not full ORM frameworks.
 They are C++ templates engines, with pre-generated code.
 So they don't use RTTI or a separated Mustache template as *mORMot*.

 Also note that those tests use PostgreSQL.
 In most *mORMot* configurations, a typical MicroService would rather use its own embedded SQLite3 database.
 And here, the numbers are twice higher.
 So in fact, a production-ready *mORMot* service with its stand-alone database is likely to blow away any other framework using a separated PostgreSQL database.
-As such, the [cached-queries](#cached queries) test, which returns some items using the DB/ORM cache, is a typical workload on a production system, and *mORMot* shines in this test.
+As such, the [cached-queries](#cached-queries) test, which returns some items using the DB/ORM cache, is a typical workload on a production system, and *mORMot* shines in this test.
 It is currently the first full ORM listed (excluding lithium which is not a full ORM as we explained above).

 ## Test URLs